Lukas Fridrikas

-Lukas Fridrikas (born 30 December 1997) is an Austrian professional footballer who plays as a striker for TSV Hartberg.
+Lukas Fridrikas (born 30 December 1997) is an Austrian professional footballer who plays as a striker for Austrian Bundesliga club TSV Hartberg.

 Career

 Fridrikas is a product of the youth academies of Admira Wacker and Red Bull Salzburg.
-He began his senior career with Anif in 2015, before moving to Seekirchen where he scored 15 goals in 17 games.
+He began his senior career with USK Anif in 2015, before moving to SV Seekirchen 1945 where he scored 15 goals in 17 games.
 He then signed with Wiener Neustädter in January 2017.

-Fridrikas moved to Dornbirn in 2018, and helped them get promoted into the 2.
+Fridrikas moved to FC Dornbirn in 2018, and helped them get promoted into the 2.
 Liga.
-On 30 December 2020, he transferred to Wacker Innsbruck signing a contract until 2024.
+On 30 December 2020, he transferred to FC Wacker Innsbruck signing a contract until 2024.
 On 1 January 2022, he transferred to Austria Klagenfurt in the Austrian Football Bundesliga.

 In the summer of 2024, Fridrikas signed a three-year contract with Rheindorf Altach.

 Personal life

 Fridrikas is the son of the Lithuanian former international footballer Robertas and the Lithuanian-Austrian handball player Ausra.
 His paternal half-brother, Mantas, is also a Lithuanian international footballer.